 Compass & Key has curated four itineraries for wandering Acadia National Park, highlighting unique hikes throughout.
 Scroll below the map overview to select an itinerary with dynamic map and photos, and view our interactive map to plot your course.
 To save any of the hikes, visit our AllTrails hike list for Acadia, and download the AllTrails app to reference your saved hikes on the go.
 You can also peruse other hikes in the park based on difficulty, distance, and community reviews.

 If you're headed to Acadia, make sure to spend a few extra days exploring the coastline of Maine with tips from this 2017 Frommer's guide.

-The National Park visitor centers have lovely souvenirs, but we are also fond of the unique creations by the artist community at Etsy.
-For everything from vintage posters to original art, tea towels to jewelry, check out our curated list of National Park mementos.
-If you're looking for a specific park, many of the products are available for different National Parks, just click on the shop name to explore their offerings.
+The National Park visitor centers have lovely souvenirs, but we are also fond of the unique creations by the artist community.
+For everything from vintage posters to original art, tea towels to jewelry, check out our curated list of National Park mementos on Kit.
+If you're looking for a specific location other than the one featured, many of the products are available for different National Parks, just search within the individual shops.

 National Park Service website for Acadia National Park